Traveling to Egypt during Covid-19: What you need to know before you go

 What's the Covid situation?

-Egypt has seen a total of 168,057 cases and 9,512 deaths as of February 5.
+Egypt has seen a total of 180,640 Covid cases and 10,541 deaths as of February 26.
 Following a large spike in June and July, deaths and cases tailed off during August, September and October, although recent numbers show a second spike that appeared to peak over new year.

 What can visitors expect?